 Between 24 and 28 weeks of pregnancy, the majority of pregnant women get a glucose screening test.
 If you have a high glucose level in your urine during your usual prenatal appointments, or if you are at high risk for diabetes, the test is mandatory.

-2. What Is The Difference Between a Glucose Test And the Glucose Tolerance Test?
+2. What Is the Difference Between a Glucose Test and the Glucose Tolerance Test?

 The glucose tolerance test is less complicated.
 The exam is offered 24/7.
 It necessitates the use of a concentrated glucose solution.
 After one hour, blood sugar is tested.
 Nonetheless, you should avoid eating anything before a glucose tolerance test.